Winter is fast approaching, so I thought I’d make a list of

 Since I love traveling and am always in a different climate, this is the perfect jacket.
 I’ve traveled around the world to 14 different countries in one month.
 I went from humid hot weather to very cold weather in the same week.
 My packable down jacket was my most valuable item on me during that trip!

-I can’t live without my long down coat with a hood.
+I can’t live without my long down winter coat with a hood.
 Not only does it keep me warm but it is really comfortable, it feels like I am wearing a pillow!

 The silky, thin and breathable material that this winter shirt is made from works awesome in many conditions.
 They can keep you cool and wick away sweat when warm from hiking, but also provide a great base layer of warmth in the dead of winter when camped out.